Travel expert Simon Calder answers 17 questions about your next trip abroad

 Eastern promise

-Q: Having travelled less during Covid times we’ve built up a reasonable holiday fund and we might just about be able to afford a three-week family trip to Japan and Vietnam in August 2022.

-From what I’ve been able to gather it seems reasonably likely that both countries will be open to tourists by then – but It’s proving very hard to plan and budget particularly for the return flights and the flight in between the two countries.
-Any tips on how to budget for flights that don’t currently exist?
+Q: Having travelled less during Covid times we’ve built up a reasonable holiday fund.
+We might just about be able to afford a three-week family trip to Japan and Vietnam in August 2022.
+From what I’ve been able to gather it seems reasonably likely that both countries will be open to tourists by then.
+Are we better off getting our main return tickets to Ho Chi Minh, and an internal return to Tokyo; or the reverse of this; or a multi-city ticket so we could travel London, Tokyo, Hanoi, travel down the cost and fly back to London from Ho Chi Minh City?

 Also my wife and teenage daughter would like five days on a beach to unwind after travelling about.
-It would seem that Vietnam is probably the better option for this given the time of year and the extra cost of travelling around the southern island of Japan.
+It would seem that Vietnam is probably the better option for this given the time of year and the extra cost of travelling around the southern island of Japan?

-So are we better off getting our main return tickets to Ho Chi Minh , and an internal return to Tokyo, the reverse of this – or a multi city ticket so we could travel London, Tokyo , Hanoi, travel down the cost and fly back to London from Ho Chi Minh City?

 David M